An event for foodservice professionals to discover Japanese rice and Japanese rice products was held in Melbourne last month.

 • Hakutsuru Sake Brewing Co., Ltd. (sake)

-A highlight of the event was Chef Ikuei Arakane’s live cooking demonstrations, which saw the chef use products from the exhibitors to create unique dishes.
+At the event, Chef Arakane, a Japanese Cuisine Goodwill Ambassador held a live cooking demonstration, which saw the chef use products from the exhibitors to create unique dishes.

 Arakane is a Japanese Cuisine Goodwill Ambassador, which is a role that sees the culinary professional promote Japanese foods and collaborate with local governments.